mrk21/study_bot/hubot_test/README.md

 ## Starting

 1. Enter `bin/hubot` command
-2. Enter `hubot-test ping` command
+2. Enter `hubot-test hello` command
 3. If the hubot returns `PONG` response, it succeed!

 ## Refer to